Conjugation – Definition, Guide & Practice Sheet

 English has various tenses, each with its own rules for formation.
 Learning when to use each tense and how to form them correctly can be challenging.
 However, once you learn and understand every tense and how to build them, mastering tense conjugations of verbs will come easy to you, whether you’re a language learner or not.

 Verbs must agree with their subjects in terms of number and person when it comes to conjugation.
 Understanding when to use singular or plural forms of verbs with different subjects can be difficult, yet crucial for grammar and correct conjugation.
-Especially in more complex sentences, you can easily lose track, which is why it’s vital to always look at the subject of your sentence before you conjugate the verb.
+Especially in more complex sentences, you can easily lose track, which is why it’s vital to always look at the subject of your sentence before you conjugate the verb in question.

 Practice sheet